Get-Into-Web3/6-days-of-solidity/README.md

     according to that we will be going to update the createzombie function also, we will push in the zombie array two new feature which is level and cooldowntime.

+  CHAPTER 6 & 7: Zombie Cooldowns,Public Functions & Security

+    In this chapter we are making two function which will take care of zombie cooldown.
+We are calculating readyTime in function triggerCooldown after that, we are checking that readytime, it return true when it is less than the value now or false otherwise.
+    Then, we change the public to internal scope due to security reason in function feedAndMultiply.
+    Then call the function triggerCooldown and isReady to set as require.

+  CHAPTER 8 & 9: More on Function Modifiers,Zombie Modifiers

+    We are going to make our own modifier to set level for game, so that in each level new abilities would come play into game.
+    We can pass argument into modifiersa and call them in another functions argument.

+    Point to remeber:
+    At last line add _; in code so that it will call the rest of the function.

+    Now, we will be adding some functionalities for user so, that if they level up their zombie they get some kind of reward or advantage.
+    1) For level2 or above they can change their name.
+    2) Level 20 above, they can customised the dna of Zombies.

+    Important:
+    calldata: It is similar to memory but is used only in case of external function.

+    Then, Simply make two function and using modifier abovelevel we set the abilities that user can do at certain level which is 2 and 20 in this case.

 ### Day 4 Learnings